seedcode/fmxj/README.md

 You can use fmxj without any PHP providing all the JavaScript is hosted on the FileMaker Server.
 In this case, the JavaScript will do the httpXMLRequest POST directly to FileMaker Server's XML API.
 If the Guest account is not enabled then you will be prompted for FileMaker authentication from the browser.
 This is simple **Basic Authentication**, so may not be suitable for your deployment.
 If you're using this deployment, you can simply not pass the optional **phpRelay** argument or pass **null** to it.

 You will need to use the php Relay if your web server and Filemaker server are located remotely.
 FileMaker server does not allow cross domain httpXMLRequests directly to the XML API, and there's no easy way to configure this.
-You can do your POST to a PHP page because it's possible to hardcode the PHP headers to allow this kind of cross domain activity.  fmxj comes with a simple PHP file that you can use for this.
-You'll then do your POST to the PHP file which will then do the identical POST locally to the FileMaker server and return then relay the XML back.
+You can, however, do your POST to a PHP page because it's possible to hardcode the PHP headers to allow this kind of cross domain activity.  fmxj comes with a simple PHP file that you can use for this.
+You'll then do your POST to the PHP file which will then do the identical POST locally to the FileMaker server and then relay the XML back.
 When doing this you'll need to have the fmxjRelay.php file in your FileMaker WPE's root directory.
 You'll then need to define an object in JavaScript and pass it as the phpRelay argument.

 **Supported Object Properties Are:**